CQP Logo

 Note: See CQP Awards Page for a complete list of Awards and Sponsors.

 SPECIAL CQP WINE - The top 20 CA and top 20 non-CA Single-Operator/Single-Operator-Assisted entrants will receive a personalized bottle of NCCC Private Reserve California Wine.
 CQP wine is generously donated by Twisted Oak Winery.
-Winners under the age of 21 will instead receive a non-alcoholic personalized award.
+Winners who reside in locations where we cannot legally ship wine from California, as well as any winner under the age of 21, will be awarded a gift card instead.

 CERTIFICATES - all entries will be able to print out a Certificate of Achievement.